Polymer/old-docs-site/docs/start/reusableelements.md

 Add the logic specific to your new element and verify its functionality.
-Good unit tests are essential to your verification plan but a good way to quickly sanity test your component is to access your demo.html file file via a local web server.
+Good unit tests are essential to your verification plan but a good way to quickly sanity test your component is to access your demo.html file via a local web server.
 There are several ways to do this but one easy method is to run a simple web server that ships with Python, using the following commands:

     $ cd ..  # You'll want to run the web server from the parent directory.